Developer Guide

 Alternative 2: Users input only one

-tag.
+m/tag.
 Multiple tags will result in an error.- Pros: The command is unambiguous to use, since multiple (hence conflicting) tags are not accepted.

 - Cons: It is inconvenient for fast typists to have to go back to previously typed commands to edit fields.